 Ordering in Texas: if you have access to a Spec’s store with a good wine selection, we recommend checking to see if they have the Snowden wines you’re looking for on hand or can get them for you.
 Spec’s has taken a particular interest in Snowden -- most of its larger stores stock our wines and many of their wine sales staff have visited the ranch.
 If it's convenient for you to purchase through Spec's, between their competitive pricing and the elimination of shipping, your cost should be comparable to purchasing from us and you will avoid the delay and risk of shipping.

-At the present time, we cannot legally ship wine directly to purchasers in the following states: Alabama, Arizona, Arkansas, Connecticut, Delaware, Hawaii, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Montana, Nebraska, Nevada, New Jersey, North Dakota, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, West Virginia, Wisconsin, and Wyoming.
+At the present time, we cannot legally ship wine directly to purchasers in the following states: Alabama, Arizona, Arkansas, Connecticut, Delaware, Hawaii, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Montana, Nebraska, Nevada, New Jersey, North Dakota, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Tennessee, Utah, Vermont, West Virginia, Wisconsin, and Wyoming.

 The laws governing the shipment of wine by a producer to retail customers vary from state to state.
 Some states totally prohibit such shipments; some states impose few or no limitations; and many states allow shipments if the producer meets specified requirements, such as purchasing licenses or certificates, posting bonds, filing tax returns or other periodic documentation, and paying state taxes.
-In some states, these requirements are simple and inexpensive to meet; in others, they are so expensive and time consuming that it is impractical for a small producer to qualify.
+In some states, these requirements are simple and inexpensive to meet; in others, they are so expensive and time consuming it is impractical for a small producer to qualify.

 Snowden ships to all states imposing few or no strictures on wine shipments.
 We have also qualified to ship to a number of additional states, either because the regulatory requirements are relatively simple to meet or because we have sufficient existing customers in the state to justify the investment of the resources necessary to qualify.
 Unfortunately, as a very small wine producer, we lack the resources to qualify to ship to every possible state – and, we have made the business decision that we will only ship to states where we are legally qualified.